Skip to content

 Installation options

 Luna is released under the GPLv3 license, allowing free sharing and modification of the source code.
-There are three basic ways to obtain Luna:
+There are multiple ways to obtain Luna:

-• ultimately, the best route is to compile from source: see here for lunaC and lunaR, along with instructions for compilation
+• compile from source: see here for lunaC and lunaR, along with instructions for compilation

-• binary executables for lunaC for Mac OS and Windows
+• download binary executables for lunaC for Mac OS and Windows

-• or as a Docker container, which allows any machine with Docker installed on it to run Luna (both lunaC and lunaR) and comes with R (and RStudio) and the tutorial data pre-installed.
+• or pull a Docker container, which allows any machine with Docker installed on it to run Luna (both lunaC and either lunapi or lunaR) and comes with JupyerLab (or R and RStudio) and with the tutorial data pre-installed.

 Advice for Linux & macOS users